WarrenWeckesser/numpngw/README.md

-This python package defines the function `write_png` that writes a numpy array to a PNG file, and the function `write_apng` that writes a sequence of arrays to an APNG file.
+This python package defines the function `write_png` that writes a numpy array to a PNG file, and the function `write_apng` that writes a sequence of arrays to an animated PNG (APNG) file.

 Capabilities of `write_png` include: